Morgan Stanley sees falls in Banco Sabadell and a potential of 8% in BBVA

 Morgan Stanley experts have also adjusted the target price of Banco Sabadell down from 0.42 euros per share to 0.45 euros, although this is equivalent to possible falls of -2.3% in the stock market.

-The rest of the analysis firms and banks that follow Banco Sabadell’s day to day on the stock market do not see much potential either.
+The rest of the analysis firms and banks that follow Banco Sabadell’s day-to-day activities on the stock market do not see much potential either.
 The Catalan bank sees a potential for falls of 10.36% to 0.41 euros per share and has an average board to hold.